Postgraduate course information

 Further information and general inquiries on postgraduate course information is available from the UTS Student Centre.

-Recognition of prior learning (RPL) may be granted on the basis of previous studies at another university or other recognised tertiary educational institution in the form of subject exemptions if the subjects previously studied are deemed by UTS: Transdisciplinary Innovation to be equivalent to those specified for their course.
+Recognition of prior learning (RPL) may be granted on the basis of previous studies at another university or other recognised tertiary educational institution or relervant work experience.

-RPL is not granted for subjects taken more than five years prior to the first session of study in the relevant UTS: Transdisciplinary Innovation course, unless there is evidence through work experience that the knowledge has remained current.
+RPL is not granted for subjects taken more than five years prior to the first session of study in the relevant TD School course, unless there is evidence through work experience that the knowledge has remained current.

 Students are to apply for RPL at enrolment in their first session of study.
 RPL is only granted in exceptional circumstances after this time.

-Students should note that exemptions given in one course at UTS are not necessarily transferred to another course at UTS after a successful internal course transfer has occurred.
+Students should note that RPL given in one course at UTS are not necessarily transferred to another course at UTS after a successful internal course transfer has occurred.

 Graduate diplomas and master's degrees